Bluegrass Roster

 WATCH | LISTEN

-AJ Lee has been performing on the bluegrass circuit since she was a little girl.
-Now backed by a powerhouse band that includes guitarist Sullivan Tuttle of the world-famous Tuttle bluegrass family, AJ and the boys have crafted a bluegrass sound that can be alternately quiet and forceful, playful and deadly serious.
-Watch out, though: There’s no banjo here.
+2025 IBMA Female Vocalist of the Year nominee AJ Lee should be familiar to bluegrass festival goers, as she has been a vibrant presence on the circuit since she was knee-high to Sam Bush.
+Now, though, she is backed by a powerhouse band that includes guitarist Sullivan Tuttle of the world-famous Tuttle bluegrass family, and they have crafted a bluegrass sound that can be alternately quiet and forceful, playful and deadly serious.
+You may not find a banjo on stage, but this is the deep family tradition that makes bluegrass sing.

 Responsible Agent: Chandler Holt